Origen-SDK/origen_testers/lib/origen_testers/decompiler/README.md

 parse_vector(raw_vector:, context:, meta:)
 ~~~

+The `context` is the decompiled pattern itself.
+Any information contained
+or anything parsed-and-stored is available for subsequent parsers to use.
+For example,
+this allows the `V93K` decompiler to use knowledge of the `pinlist` as it
+parses `vectors`.

 Since vectors are parsed independently, but serially, the Hash, `meta` is passed
 to each vector in turn for platforms whose decompilation of the current vector
 depends on some information from a previous vector.
 This Hash can be loaded with